Gender in speculative fiction: Single-gender worlds: utopias and dystopias

 Single-gender worlds or single-sex societies have long been one of the primary ways to explore implications of gender and gender differences.
 In speculative fiction, female-only worlds have been imagined to come about by the action of disease that wipes out men, along with the development of technological or mystical methods that allow female parthenogenic reproduction.
-The resulting society is often shown to be utopian by feminist writers.
+The resulting society is often shown to be utopian by feminist writers; however, male authors may portray these as dystopian.
 Many influential feminist utopias of this sort were written in the 1970s; the most often studied examples include Joanna Russ's The Female Man, Suzy McKee Charnas's Walk to the End of the World and Motherlines, and Marge Piercy's Woman on the Edge of Time.
 Utopias imagined by male authors have generally included equality between sexes, rather than separation.
 Such worlds have been portrayed most often by lesbian or feminist authors; their use of female-only worlds allows the exploration of female independence and freedom from patriarchy.
 The societies may not necessarily be lesbian, or sexual at all—a famous early sexless example being Herland (1915) by Charlotte Perkins Gilman.
 Men-only societies are much less common; one example is Athos in Ethan of Athos (1986) by Lois McMaster Bujold.
 Joanna Russ suggests men-only societies are not commonly imagined, because men do not feel oppressed, and therefore imagining a world free of women does not imply an increase in freedom and is not as attractive.

 Utopias have been used to explore the ramification of gender being either a societal construct, or a hard-wired imperative.
 In Mary Gentle's Golden Witchbreed, gender is not chosen until maturity, and gender has no bearing on social roles.
 In contrast, Doris Lessing's The Marriages Between Zones Three, Four and Five (1980) suggests that men's and women's values are inherent to the sexes and cannot be changed, making a compromise between them essential.
 Sultana's Dream (1905) by Begum Rokheya Sakhawat Hossain, a writer and early Muslim feminist, is a story of Ladyland - a universe where women overrule aggressive men.
 In My Own Utopia (1961) by Elizabeth Mann-Borgese, gender exists but is dependent upon age rather than sex—genderless children mature into women, some of whom eventually become men.
 Charlene Ball writes in Women's Studies Encyclopedia that use of speculative fiction to explore gender roles in future societies has been more common in the United States compared to Europe and elsewhere.